eocdb/ocdb-docs/docs/source/ocdb-api-cli.md

 __Who am I?__

-To find out whether you are logged in or who is logged in
+To find out whether you are logged in or who is logged in, use:

 cli:
 ```bash